nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![NGINX aaS](media/nginx-azure-icon.png)  |![Docker](media/docker-icon.png)  |![Nginx Cafe](media/cafe-icon.png)

-1. Open Azure portal within your browser and then open your Resource Group (<yourname>-workshop).
+1. Open Azure portal within your browser and then open your Resource Group.
 Click on your NGINX for Azure resource (nginx4a) which should open the Overview section of your resource.
 From the left pane click on `NGINX Configuration` under Settings.

 1. Click on `+ New File`, to create a new Nginx config file.
 Name the new file `/etc/nginx/conf.d/cafe-docker-upstreams.conf`.